gobwas/articles/instrumenting-go-components.en.md

 during runtime.

-This still will add some extra code lines for sure, but will also bring the flexibility to users to measure our componenet's runtime with any appropriate method.
+This still will add some extra code lines for sure, but will also bring the flexibility to users to measure our component's runtime with any appropriate method.

 Such method is used for example by the standard library's